BIH-CEI/cieinr/README.md

-# Canadian Inborn Errors of Immunity National Registry (CIEINR)
+# Repo for the Canadian Inborn Errors of Immunity National Registrie's data model

 This repository houses the LinkML representation of the data model for the Canadian Inborn Errors of Immunity National Registry (CIEINR).
 This